Saint Patrick Church (Columbus, Ohio): History

 When Irish Catholic immigrants arrived in Columbus in 1848 to escape the Great Famine, the only Catholic church in the city was Holy Cross Church, a predominantly German Catholic parish.
-The German and Irish worshipers shared Holy Cross until 1850, when the parish voted to split.
+The German and Irish worshippers shared Holy Cross until 1850, when the parish voted to split.
 Archbishop Purcell of Cincinnati approved the new parish February 1851 and appointed Reverend John Furlong as its pastor.
 The lot on which the church stands was purchased from Robert E. Neill for $1000.

 The new parish was named for Ireland's patron saint, Saint Patrick.
 The site chosen was on the west side of town at the corner of Grant and Naghten Streets (then known as the "Irish Broadway").
 English-speaking worshipers continued attending Holy Cross during construction, with $1,200 toward the building fund donated by Holy Cross parishioners. it was the first Catholic church in Columbus to have a bell, which was acquired in around 1865.